Home DTM Home DTM Expo: How to Prepare

 • And written material, submitted prior to the Regional Festival.

-The KCACTF Stage Management Fellowship recipient will be announced at the regional festival awards ceremony, and will be invited to attend the national festival in Washington, D.C. in April.
+The KCACTF Stage Management Fellowship recipient will be announced at the regional Festival Awards Ceremony, and will be invited to attend the national festival in Washington, D.C. in April.

 Peggy Mead-Finzio